PEP 695 – Type Parameter Syntax

 TypeScript

 TypeScript uses declaration-site variance.
 Variance is inferred from usage, not specified explicitly.
-TypeScript 4.7 will introduce the ability to specify variance using “in” and “out” keywords.
+TypeScript 4.7 introduced the ability to specify variance using in and out keywords.
 This was added to handle extremely complex types where inference of variance was expensive.

 // Generic interface